epoch-research/ftm/tadamcz/tadamcz_notes.md

 		return correlations
 ```

 Apart from breaking separate functionality into more readable chunks, this has some other advantages.
 First, you can explicitly see what the correlations depend on simply by looking at the method signature.
-Also, you can move the statement `if not ignore_rank_correlations` to a place where it has less impact on readability (imo):
+Also, you can move the statement `if not ignore_rank_correlations` to a place where it has less impact on readability (imo), like this:

 ```python
 class ParamsDistribution: